 Luckily, it was possible as it turned out, with the help of some custom equipment and a little engineering ingenuity.
 Wendschuh couldn’t get into the specifics (the patent is pending, after all) but noted the brewing process was very similar to that of traditional beer.

 And to answer questions, yes, Wendschuh assured, this beer will get you high.
 Instead of a mild dose of alcohol (like a beer) it will contain a minor dose of THC which will give drinkers a pleasant and relatively short buzz.
+It’s not clear what strains of cannabis will be used, but there are more and more strains being grown that have big flavours (like this lemon diesel strain, for example) so we expect this beer to taste pretty good!

 Right now, Province Brands is abiding by the current Canadian law prohibiting marijuana sale.
 But that’s not stopping them from introducing consumers to the flavor of their product.
 They’re launching with an Imperial Pilsner brewed with hemp, that will contain alcohol instead of the psychoactive ingredients of their beers to come.
 Whilst the laws are progressively moving towards recreational use being legalized across North America, it is important that local laws are respected.
 If you require medicinal marijuana then it would be wise to visit one of the licensed medical marijuana doctors in Kansas City, MO should you live in the state.